roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 2. Deploy a sample application in the default namespace.

-    1. Use the following YAML template to create a sample application named ubuntu-deployment.
+    1. Use the following YAML template to create a sample application named ubuntu-deployment:

         ```
         apiVersion: apps/v1 # for versions before 1.8.0 use apps/v1beta1